Change Control Software: Manage Regulatory Change from Request to Implementation

 Software Changes Requiring Validation

-Organisational Changes Affecting Responsibilities
+Organizational Changes Affecting Responsibilities

 In eLeaP, the impact assessment is a structured stage in the change control workflow with discrete questions for each impact domain.
-The assessment is not a free-text field — it is a guided evaluation that requires the change owner and reviewers to address each domain explicitly.
+It is not a free-text field — it is a guided evaluation that requires the change owner and reviewers to address each domain explicitly.
 Skipping an impact domain is not possible without documenting that the domain was evaluated and found not applicable.

 Who Is Affected: Routing to the Right Reviewers